in

 Corrugated

-Often thought of primarily as a roofing material for outbuilding and sheds, it also makes a very effective kitchen backsplash.
-It can be installed with adhesive, and then painted or sealed.
+It is often thought of primarily as a roofing material for outbuildings and sheds and makes a very effective kitchen backsplash.
+It can be installed with adhesive and then painted or sealed.

 Large Pattern (4″)